The responsibility of doctoral researcher representatives

 - Generic email address: DRs come and go but the management stays.
 A generic email address in the form of firstname.lastname@example.org facilitates easy communication for everyone over time.
 This email address can quickly be generated by your local IT administration and freshly linked when a new representative is taking over.

 - Get informed: The Leibniz PhD Network WG Communication maintains this weblog instead of a newsletter.
 You will find all relevant information here.
 It is important to keep yourself updated on what is currently discussed and which new tools are released by the Leibniz PhD Network.
 Certainly, you should recall how the Leibniz PhD Network is organized.
 Read the blog and subscribe on the main page.
 If Twitter is your preferred way to stay informed follow us.
+You can also inform your doctoral researchers with this presenation.

 - Maintain a DR mailing list: You should forward all emails that are send via the Leibniz PhD Network Mailing List to all doctoral researchers.
 If your institute keeps track of who is a DR you can ask the IT administration to set up a list.
 If not you will need to create a list yourself; You can ask your personnel department for help.
 For detailed steps check out the FAQ on the bottom of this site.